 Noted for its rugged and varied topography, Amboró National Park lies within three distinct ecosystems: the foothills of the Andes, the northern Chaco and the Amazon Basin.
 Nowhere else in the world do three such diverse environments coincide.

-The Beni Biosphere Reserve is located at the convergence of three biogeographical zones: the Amazon, the Chaco and the Cerrado.
-The reserve comprises diverse forest formations and is home to important indigenous Amazonian groups.
+One of the first protected areas to be established in Bolivia, the Beni Biosphere Reserve is located at the convergence of three biogeographical zones: the Amazon, the Chaco and the Cerrado.
+The reserve is home to important indigenous Amazonian groups.